Warboys: St Mary Magdalene Church

 The chancel was rebuilt and shortened before the beginning of the 19th century and, in 1832, it was extended eastwards apparently to its original length and considerably altered.
 At this date large galleries were erected in both aisles and the tower, the floor being lowered a foot to give headroom under them.
 The east wall above the chancel arch, and west wall of the tower, were cased in lath and plaster, a vestry was formed at the west end of the north aisle, all the walls were coated with thick plaster and wooden mouldings fixed below the clearstory window and in other places.
 The spire was restored in 1898 and in 1926 the tower and south aisle were underpinned.
 The additions of 1832 (except those to the chancel) were removed and the floor restored to its former level.

 From 2007 to 2010 further reordering took place with the interior to assist the worship to be more flexible and to give more opportunity for the building to be more versatile and comfortable.
 The 1927 pews were removed, in 2007, to be replaced by moveable chairs, the organ was overhauled and restored and moved to a new location to the west of the north door.
 A raised platform was installed in front of the chancel steps.
 The font was moved from the central location of the aisle to a position to the east of the south door.
 The chancel saw some changes, with the front choristers' book rests being relocated to become the communion rail in front of the altar and the front choristers' benches replaced by chairs.
 The 1927 electric heating was replaced, in 2010, by gas central heating, and the front of the building carpeted.

+Baptist Church

 The Baptist Church came into being in 1644.
 The current chapel was built in 1831 and in 1899 it was modified to broadly that seen today.
 The chapel became well known because of its baptisms in the weir (village pond); in 1905 approximately 3000 people came to watch the baptisms at the weir.

+Methodist Church

 Warboys Methodist Church was originally a wooden chapel built in 1900.
 In 1938 it was replaced by the current brick-built chapel, which was brought brick by brick from Great Raveley.